 Community

 kids.
-The toys are distributed through the local Santa's Helpers
+The toys were distributed through the local Santa's Helpers

 Project.
 Lion Bob Bohannon (deceased) initially started the toys